Exabyte-io/exaparser/README.md

-# exabyte-data-parser
+# Exabyte DFT Parser

-A package to convert (DFT) data on disk to EDC format
+A package to convert DFT data on disk to EDC format.